TomPace101/nanopore_diffusion/notes.md

 - maybe even the ability to read environment variables to specify the locations of the `src` and `data` folders (and document the variables in the README)
   Or, some other, more flexible way.

+_TODO_ be less restrictive with the DOLFIN version.

 _ISSUE_ if the paramlocs folder doesn't exist, gmsh will error rather than creating it So, the geom_mk_msh script needs to ensure that directory exists before calling gmsh.